tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

     echo vfio-platform > /sys/bus/platform/devices/5b230000.clock-controller/driver_override
     echo 5b230000.clock-controller > /sys/bus/platform/drivers/vfio-platform/bind

-After binding the devices to VFIO so it is possible to pass the devices to QEMU with using "**-device vfio-platform**" arguments as below.
-One key thing to notice is that the order in which the device arguments are given to QEMU may have an effect on some device properties such as interrupts.
+After binding the devices to VFIO so it is possible to pass the devices to QEMU using "**-device vfio-platform**" arguments as below.
+The order in which the device arguments are given to QEMU may have an effect on some device properties such as interrupts.

     -device vfio-platform,host=5b230000.clock-controller
     -device vfio-platform,host=5b040000.ethernet